How to Get Into the U.S. Naval Academy: Acceptance Rate & Strategies

 - Interviews are mandatory and a critical component of any application.
 Interviews are conducted with a Blue and Gold Officer in your home state.
 Students should contact their BGO immediately upon receiving their official candidate letter.

-- Candidates should come to their admission interview armed with knowledge of the Naval Academy as an institution and prepared to talk about why they want to be a naval officer.
+- Additionally, candidates should come to their admission interview armed with knowledge of the Naval Academy as an institution and prepared to talk about why they want to be a naval officer.
 The BGO will be assessing your level of interest, leadership potential, physical fitness, organizational ability, among other similar attributes.
 They will rate you from a scale of “Top 5%” or “Top 25%” through “Below Average” or “Not Observed”.

 - The Naval Academy does strongly consider “demonstrated interest” so you will be judged on whether or not you made a campus visit, contacted an admissions officer, etc.